German project partners of AlpBioEco

 - 3 July 2019: The event "Bioeconomy local - creation of new, local value chains based on renewable raw materials" organised by the city of Sigmaringen took place at the Innovation and Technology Centre Sigmaringen.
 AlpBioEco has been awarded “HeldeN!-Tat” of the month July 2019 for this workshop by the Sustainability Strategy Office of the Ministry of the Environment, Climate Protection and the Energy Sector based in Baden-Württemberg, Germany.

-- 25 Feb.
-2020: As the town of Sigmaringen is the lead partner of the European AlpBioEco project, the Mayor of Sigmaringen, Dr Marcus Ehm, signed the Greencycle Manifesto on behalf of the AlpBioEco project.
+- 25 February 2020: As the City of Sigmaringen is the lead partner of the European AlpBioEco project, the Mayor of Sigmaringen, Dr Marcus Ehm, signed the Greencycle Manifesto on behalf of the AlpBioEco project.

-- In October 2020: For the European Week of Regions and Cities, the city of Sigmaringen presented AlpBioEco in two online sessions and in an online exhibition booth, together with other EU-projects (Alpine Space project pitch & Let’s make Green Europe happen!)
+- In October 2020: For the European Week of Regions and Cities, the city of Sigmaringen presented AlpBioEco in two online sessions and in an online exhibition booth, together with other EU projects and the EU Interreg Alpine Space Joint Secretary (Alpine Space project pitch & Let’s make Green Europe happen!)

 The city has also been very active in linking the work of AlpBioEco with local businesses and in explaining the challenges of the bioeconomy to its citizens.
-For an overview of this work, please read the following news:
+Get to know how, an read these exemplary news:

 - In October 2018, AlpBioEco was presented at the festival of cultures in Sigmaringen;